COSC-310-Group-4/Group-4-Project/README.md

 ### 4. person.py

-- This class handles commands related to peple in the movie industry, this includes, actors, directors and other crewmembers
+- This class handles commands related to people in the movie industry, this includes, actors, directors and other crewmembers
 - this class can be used to find the projects a person has worked on as well as general biographical information on them
 - it can also check if an individual has worked in a specific movie.